-The Preventive Cardiology program at UT Southwestern Medical Center provides the following services.
+The preventive cardiology services offered at UT Southwestern Medical Center include:

-For those patients without known heart disease, the program uses both standard methods as well as the latest tools to help determine a patient's risk of heart attack and stroke as accurately as possible.
+If you don't have known heart disease, our preventive cardiologists will help determine your risk of heart attack and stroke as accurately as possible.
 We have expertise in complex cases, such as patients with a strong family history of heart disease, young patients, and patients with unconventional risk factors.

 Our team of doctors, nurses, a nutritionist, and a nurse practitioner works together to prepare an individualized medical plan to treat your specific risk factors for heart disease.
 We work closely with you, providing extensive counseling and follow-up to achieve healthy lifestyle goals.
 Medications also can be prescribed as necessary to help treat these heart disease risk factors.

-All patients with cholesterol problems evaluated by our physicians are also seen by our nutritionist for dietary interventions and followed closely by our nurse practitioner.
+All patients with cholesterol problems are evaluated by our physicians and by our clinical nutritionist for dietary interventions and followed closely by our nurse practitioner.